JordanL2/ModularCalculator/README.md

 * Ability to rename functions as feature options
 * Should bitwise not operator only allow positive integers, and throw error if something else?
 * ARRAYS:
-	* Current limitations:
 	* User defined functions can't override how arrays are passed to them
 	* Any variables put into an array are by-value, the ref is never used later to refetch the variable's value
-		* No nested arrays - not sure if this would ever be useful

 ## Functions
 * Display operator/function syntax info on parameter validation error